gracelang/language/languageSpec/spec.md

 Methods may be declared with one or more type parameters.
-If present, type parameters are listed between $\llbracket$ and $\rrbracket$ after the identifier that forms the first (or only) part of a multipart name.
+If present, type parameters are listed between $\llbracket$ and $\rrbracket$ after the identifier that forms the first (or only) part of the method's name.

 Type parameters may be constrained with `where` clauses;
 the details have yet to be specified.